jdrtommey/jdrtommey.github.io/_tutorials/t05_startRun.md

 # Start Scripts

-To run the model execute within in terminal (cmd for Windows, shell for Linux, MacOS) in the main folder of the model:
+To run the model execute within a terminal (cmd for Windows, shell for Linux, MacOS) in the main folder of the model:

 ``` bash